2025 - All Construction Projects

 Traffic impacts:

-• County Road S – All-way stop conditions will occur at both the northbound and southbound off-ramps from I-41 to County S.
+• County Road S: Currently an all-way stop conditions implemented at both the northbound and southbound off-ramps from I-41 to County S.

 • Nightly mainline lane closures on northbound lanes and southbound lanes between 8 p.m. and 5 a.m.